-- Background, introduction and historical context for emergence and re-emergence of zoonotic pathogens - Prioritization of high impact zoonotic pathogens with pandemic potential - Common characteristics of pathogens with pandemic potential - WHO "Disease X" and Pandemic Preparedness - Host reservoirs and intermediate hosts for emerging/reemerging human and porcine coronaviruses - Spillovers, spillbacks and secondary spillovers of SARS-CoV-2: analytical and in vitro predictors - Case examples of spillback and secondary spillover of SARS-CoV-2 - Case examples of targeted animal reservoirs and intermediate or bridging host species to monitor for surveillance of zoonotic coronaviruses. - Host reservoirs, spillover and spillback for Influenza A virus - Surveillance, laboratory biosafety infrastructure and capacity and national biosafety guidelines and regulations
+- Background, introduction and historical context for emergence and re-emergence of zoonotic pathogens - Prioritization of high-impact zoonotic pathogens with pandemic potential - Common characteristics of pathogens with pandemic potential - WHO 'Disease X' and pandemic preparedness - Host reservoirs and intermediate hosts for emerging/reemerging human and porcine coronaviruses - Spillovers, spillbacks, and secondary spillovers of SARS-CoV-2: analytical and in vitro predictors - Case studies of spillback and secondary spillover of SARS-CoV-2 - Case examples of targeted animal reservoirs and intermediate or bridging host species to monitor for surveillance of zoonotic coronaviruses. - Host reservoirs, spillover, and spillback for influenza A virus - Surveillance, laboratory biosafety infrastructure and capacity, and national biosafety guidelines and regulations

 Timeline of the emergence of CoVs in people or swine over the past millennium.
 (Keusch et al., 2022).
-Note: "X" denotes future unknown "Disease X".
+Note: 'X' denotes future unknown 'Disease X'.

-- To improve promote biosafety and biosecurity various agencies (ASEAN, CDC, WHO, etc) have described criteria, tools and approaches to prioritize the high-impact zoonotic pathogens specific to each country in the region . - Certain animal species can be used to monitor for zoonotic pathogen spillover at the human-animal-environmental interface based on their susceptibility to the priority pathogens and the associated risk assessments (discussed in module 5). - Preparation for pandemics of unknown emerging zoonotic diseases (WHO disease X) can use agnostic detection methods (NGS, etc) as well as development or sourcing of broadly reactive pan-virus family vaccines and antiviral therapeutics.
+- To improve and promote biosafety and biosecurity of various agencies (ASEAN, CDC, WHO, etc) have described criteria, tools, and approaches to prioritize the high-impact zoonotic pathogens specific to each country in the region . - Certain animal species can be used to monitor for zoonotic pathogen spillover at the human-animalenvironmental interface based on their susceptibility to the priority pathogens and the associated risk assessments (discussed in Module 5). - Preparation for pandemics of unknown emerging zoonotic diseases (WHO disease X) can use agnostic detection methods (NGS, etc) as well as development or sourcing of broadly reactive pan-virus family vaccines and antiviral therapeutics.